Call Us: 423 661-4734 | Email: requests@comeandreason.com

 • “One of the seven angels who had the seven bowls came and said to me, ‘Come, I will show you the punishment of the great prostitute, who sits on many waters.
 With her the kings of the earth committed adultery and the inhabitants of the earth were intoxicated with the wine of her adulteries’” (Revelation 17:1, 2 NIV84, emphasis mine).

-• The church ran from the mission given by God and committed spiritual adultery with the kings of the earth, becoming infected with imperialism and legalism, and it has come to believe they are rich and have acquired wealth, when in reality it is wretched (broken, exhausted, worn out, and without spiritual power), pitiful, poor (of spiritual virtue, truth, love, and Christlikeness), blind (without the Holy Spirit and ability to discern truth from error, reality from fantasy), and naked (exposed as sin-sick, necrotic, and terminal).
+• The church ran from the mission given by God and committed spiritual adultery with the kings of the earth.
+It became infected with imperialism and legalism, and it has come to believe they are rich and have acquired wealth, when in reality it is wretched (broken, exhausted, worn out, and without spiritual power), pitiful, poor (of spiritual virtue, truth, love, and Christlikeness), blind (without the Holy Spirit and ability to discern truth from error, reality from fantasy), and naked (exposed as sin-sick, necrotic, and terminal).

-Continuing with Jonah:
+Continuing with Jonah.:

 • “Then the LORD sent a great wind on the sea, and such a violent storm arose that the ship threatened to break up.
 All the sailors were afraid and each cried out to his own god.
 And they threw the cargo into the sea to lighten the ship.
 But Jonah had gone below deck, where he lay down and fell into a deep sleep.
 The captain went to him and said, ‘How can you sleep?
 Get up and call on your god!
 Maybe he will take notice of us, and we will not perish’” (Jonah 1:4–6 NIV84, emphasis mine).